 You can book advance reservations via the My Cruise Activities area of your Disney Cruise Line account.
 If reservations are not available online, check with the Port Adventures desk upon boarding to see if the Princess Gathering is offered during your cruise and to reserve your spot.

-Tip: If bad weather or rough seas cause a cancelation to an event or Port Adventure booked with Disney Cruise Line, your onboard account will not be charged.
+Tip: If bad weather or rough seas cause a cancellation to an event or Port Adventure booked with Disney Cruise Line, your onboard account will not be charged.

 Activities Planned On Board

-You do not need to make advance reservations for activities like deck parties, ship tours, wine tastings, movies, shows, and more.
-Your Personal Navigator is a daily schedule of every activity scheduled on board every day.
-The Navigator is delivered to your stateroom each night and contains the next day’s schedule, most of which are included in your cruise fare.
+You do not need to make advance reservations for activities like deck parties, ship tours, movies, shows, and more.
+Your Personal Navigator is a daily schedule of every activity scheduled on board each day, most of which are included in your cruise fare.
 If an additional fee is required for an activity, it will be stated.
+The Navigator is available via the Disney Cruise Line Navigator app or can be picked up from Guest Services (located on deck 3 in the atrium lobby of all ships).

 6. Add Extra Magic